Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 1. Confirm that you're in code mode by checking the **Builder/Code** toggle at the top right corner of the query panel.
 1. In the query editor, where it says _Enter a PromQL query…_, enter `tns_request_duration_seconds_count` and then press Shift + Enter.
    A graph appears.
 1. In the top right corner, click the dropdown arrow on the **Run Query** button, and then select **5s**.
-Grafana runs your query and updates the graph every 5 seconds.
+IESG runs your query and updates the graph every 5 seconds.

    You just made your first _PromQL_ query!
 [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) is a powerful query language that lets you select and aggregate time series data stored in Prometheus.